How to get an EU Blue Card in Croatia (EU plava karta)

 - Cancellation of EU Blue Card

-- What if you have an EU Blue Card from another EU Member State
+- EU Blue Card from another EU Member State

 The facts are these…

-An EU Blue Card is a type of work and stay permit for highly-qualified workers who are also third-country (non-EU/EEA) nationals (e.g. non-EU citizens).
-It allows them to perform jobs in Croatia for which it was issued for employers with whom the employment was established.
+An EU Blue Card is a type of work and stay permit for highly-qualified workers who are also third-country (non-EU/EEA) nationals (e.g., non-EU/EEA citizens).
+It allows them to perform jobs in Croatia, for which it was issued for employers with whom the employment was established.
 It is a permit for both temporary residence and work.

-The purpose of the EU Blue Card is to facilitate admission of highly-qualified non-EU citizens into the EU Member States.
-It also simplifies the procedures and improves the legal status of the non-EU citizens who are already in the European Union.
+The purpose of the EU Blue Card is to facilitate the admission of highly-qualified non-EU/EEA citizens into the EU Member States.
+It also simplifies the procedures and improves the legal status of non-EU/EEA citizens who are already in the European Union.

-A work and stay permit of third-country nationals who are highly-qualified workers is defined by the Pravilnik o boravku i radu visokokvalificiranih državljana trećih država u Republici Hrvatskoj (Rulebook on the residence and work of highly qualified third-country nationals in the Republic of Croatia).
+A work and stay permit for third-country nationals who are highly-qualified workers is defined by the Pravilnik o boravku državljana trećih država u Republici Hrvatskoj (Rulebook on the residence of third-country nationals in the Republic of Croatia).
 It is available here.

 Third-country citizens who are granted an EU Blue Card can only do work for which the card has been issued.
 Also, they can work only for the employer for which the card has been issued and with whom they have established an employment relationship.

 If the employment contract terminates or you no longer meet other requirements for holding the EU Blue Card, you or your employer must notify MUP.
 This has to be done within 8 days from the day of the change.

 If you change employers within the first 2 years of your temporary stay in Croatia, you must notify MUP and submit a request for a new EU Blue Card.
 This has to be done within 8 days from the day of termination of employment with your first Croatian employer.